UNISONTechnologies/institute-learning/_posts/2021-10-10-unit-4-forces.md

     - If object #1 exerts a force on object #2, then object #2 exerts an equal, but oppositely directed force on object #1
     - Formula: {% raw %} $$ F_{1 \text{ on } 2} = -F_{2 \text{ on } 1} $$ {% endraw %}
 - Internal Forces
-    - Forces which act between objects within a sysem, often holding the system otgeht
+    - Forces which act between objects within a sysem, often holding the system together
     - Internal forces do not contribute to the net force/acceleration of the system
 - External Forces
     - Forces which are applied to a system from the outside
     - External forces do contribute to the net force/acceleration of the system
 - Free Body Diagram
-    - A digaram that includes just one object and the forces acting on it
+    - A diagram that includes just one object and the forces acting on it